 Some people aren’t comfortable sharing their thoughts and ideas in a large group setting.
-Others also report that engagement dwindles during large meetings because of video call fatigue.
+Others also report that employee engagement dwindles during large virtual meetings because of video fatigue.

-It’s good practice to schedule regular one-on-one meetings with your employees.
+It’s a good practice to schedule regular meetings with your employees.
 Here are some things you can cover in these meetings:

 - Get updates about projects/tasks

 A one-on-one meeting is also an opportunity for a remote worker to consult you about important issues.
 Try to have these one-on-one meetings regularly, so that your employees know they can count on it.